ahaborte918/virtual-machine/README.md

 </p>

 <h1>Cross-Platform Virtual Machine Setup: Windows & Linux</h1>
-I created this project to learn how virtualization works across different operating systems.
-Follow along as I build virtual machines on both Windows and Linux and break down each step.<br />
+In this project we will demonstrate the setup and configuration of Virtual Machines running both Windows and Linux operating systems (OS).
+It explores virtualization concepts while showcasing cross-platform environment creation for development and network testing.<br />

 <h2>Environments and Technologies Used</h2>